 The northern half of the Hills has the advantage of being easy to get off if you’ve had enough and difficult to get very lost on, but this also means that you are rarely completely away from traffic noise (or perhaps that from the show ground, or brass bands in Priory Park on summer Sunday afternoons ).

 The area immediately around the car park at British Camp (Wynds Point) can be particularly busy – see our refreshments info.
 There is an easy access path starting from the car park just north of here (Black Hill), a little beyond the hotel.
 There is more than one way to tackle the steeper climb up British Camp itself – choose either of two paths off the car park nearest the road, with the third path, furthest away and starting off flatter, heading to the reservoir and below.

 Hollybush is quite a good place to start an ‘end to end’ walk – not quite at one end but a loop there and back is worthwhile.
 With luck, you can get there by bus – parking space is limited.

 Easy and assisted access

 See Black Hill under British Camp above for the best easy access path.
 There is also one to Earnslaw Quarry but its not as interesting – path surface was redone late 2016 (it may deteriorate after a couple of years).

 An all-terrain mobility scooter (Tramper) is available for hire from Cafe H2O at the Malvern Hills GeoCentre, just along from Wyche Cutting.
 There is a path with excellent surface up to Worcester Beacon, although you need to negotiate a slightly tricky road junction first.

 The volunteer-run Malvern Hills Access Partnership aims to provide access for everyone, regardless of their ability.
-See Malvern Rotary Events website (may not work in all web browsers) for how to apply for the very occasional Land Rover access.
+See Malvern Rotary Club webpage for info on how to apply for the very occasional Land Rover access.

 Considerate and safe walking